GISRedeDev/PyNetworkFriction/README.md

 # Network Friction
+THIS IS THE README
 `net-friction` was funded by the University of Oxford (insert dept/url) and was used in their population modelling work in Ukraine (url to project and dashboard).
+Documentation can be found [here](https://network-friction.readthedocs.io/en/latest/)

 ## Description and suggested workflow
 The purpose of the `net-friction` package is to provide functionality to analyse input point or raster 'incident' data relative to their proximity of network routes, and more specifically, their proximity to pairwise route combinations in a network.
 The functions in the package provide output for the following suggested workflow: